etingof/pysmi/docs/source/developer-documentation.rst

 that SMIv2 is considered the most basic and complete, whereas SMIv1 is a specialization of SMIv2 syntax.

-For a user to acqure SMIv2 parser the following factory function should be used.
+For a user to acquire SMIv2 parser the following factory function should be used.

 .. autofunction:: pysmi.parser.smi.parserFactory